geokall/hua-spark-java/README.md

-# Συστήματα Διαχείρισης Δεδομένων Μεγάλης Κλίμακας
+# Large Scale Data Management Systems

 ## Setup
 In order to be able to use Spark easily, inside the hua-spark project there is a Vagrant script.<br />